 Concrete (a >$100 billion dollar industry) is made by mixing cement, gravel and sand with water and various chemical and physical additives.
 A common industry problem is plastic shrinkage cracking, when differential shrinking occurs upon drying.

 Currently, cracking in concrete is the most significant cause for concrete repair or replacement.
-Of the 500 million cubic meters of concrete used annually in North America, ~10% is used for repair/replacement of cracked concrete.
-Very little concrete contains plastic fibers (current height of industry crack mitigation technology), as performance is lacking.
-As cracking is the primary mode of concrete failure, the addition of fiber reinforcement for crack mitigation will lead to significant reduction in concrete needing repair and replacement; a savings of 0.8 T of CO2e per cubic meter of concrete.
-Assuming eventual market penetration to be 10% of concrete, hemp fiber reinforcement could increase the longevity of 5,000,000 cubic meters of concrete, leading to an increased energy efficiency in the concrete industry, and a reduced annual requirement of annual concrete.
+Of the 500 million cubic yards of concrete used annually in Canada and the US, ~10% is used for repair/replacement of cracked concrete.
+Very little concrete contains plastic fibers (a conventional method of crack mitigation technology), as performance is lacking, while hemp fiber reinforcement, such as NForce-Fiber® performs significantly better at mitigating these cracks.
+As cracking is the primary reason of concrete failure, the addition of fiber reinforcement for crack mitigation will lead to significant reduction of concrete needing repair and replacement; a savings of 0.8 T of CO2e per cubic meter of concrete.
+Hemp fiber reinforcement could increase the longevity of 5,000,000 cubic meters of concrete annually, leading to increased energy efficiency in the concrete industry, and a reduction of annually-required concrete.

 - Portland Cement Association.
 Green in Practice 102 - Concrete, Cement, and CO2 Technical Brief. http://www.concretethinker.com/technicalbrief/Concrete-Cement-CO2.aspx (accessed June 20, 2015).

 - Chester, Mikhail V. (2008) Life-cycle Environmental Inventory of Passenger Transportation in the United States.
 Institute of Transportation Studies.
 University of California, Bekeley, USA.
 Retrieved from: http://escholarship.org/uc/item/7n29n303 (accessed June 20, 2015).